virtusize/integration_android/README-COMPOSE.md

 |:-----------------------------------------------------------------------------------------------------------------:|:-----------------------------------------------------------------------------------------------------------------:|
 | <img src="https://user-images.githubusercontent.com/7802052/92671785-22817a00-f352-11ea-8ce9-6b4f7fcb43c4.png" /> | <img src="https://user-images.githubusercontent.com/7802052/92671771-172e4e80-f352-11ea-8443-dcb8b05f5a07.png" /> |

-If you like, you can also customize the button style.

 #### (3) Usage

 **A. Prepare the product for the VirtusizeButton**